PUTvision/FPGA-FAST/README.md

 Created by the PUT Vision Lab.

 You are free to use the code for research/hobby purposes.
 If you plan to use the code or its fragments in a commercial application, please contact the Authors, so that further agreements can be made.
-If you find the code useful, the Authors would be really grateful if you cite the folowing articles:
+If the posted code is useful to you, the Authors would be really grateful if you cite the folowing articles:

 System on chip coprocessors for high speed image feature detection and matching
 M. Kraft, M. Fularz, A. Kasinski